VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Quote:

-Yeah... awesome - I've been wanting to get a 5-liter V10 TDI for a long time.
-If the Greens are demanding it, then my old lady (as a Green voter) can't complain either when I buy it icon_lol.gif icon_lol.gif :lol:
+Yes, awesome!
+I've been wanting to get that 5-liter V10 TDI for a long time.
+If the Greens are demanding it, then the older person at home (as a Green voter) shouldn't get upset if I buy it icon_lol.gif icon_lol.gif icon_lol.gif.

-@HutfahrerView profile: Hutfahrer: I wouldn't have done it quite like that myself.
-I would have used the fuel cooler from the ASZ, the 7M, and attached it to the line going to the reservoir.
+@HutfahrerViewing profile: Hutfahrer: I wouldn't have gone quite so rustic in your place.
+I would have used the fuel cooler from the Sharan 7M (model ASZ) and connected it to the circuit for the expansion tank.

-The steam that comes out will come from the alcohol in the cleaning fluid...
+The steam that comes out will originate from the alcohol in the cleaning fluid.

 selber schrauben - statt Werkstattpfusch